SohopGAS/ShitotFP/README.md

 wineconsole final.exe
 ```

-After make command, check if there any errors.
+After make command, you can use ls command to check that the file final.exe was created.